Got a moody teenager?

 5. Make changes, if needed.

-Ask God if you need to make some changes in your parenting.
+Ask your teenager how you can help.
+You may need to make some changes in your parenting.
 Perhaps you need to spend more time listening to your teen, doing things together, or get him to bed earlier.
 Try to find the root problem so you can resolve the issue.

 Pin it for later!